ProJBH/full_stack_web_design/README.md

 ## Overview

-The Vendor Management Web App is an independent project designed to manage vendor information efficiently.
-Leveraging modern Spring technologies, the system started with a robust SSM framework and evolved into a Spring Boot application to better meet scalability and performance demands.
-This project demonstrates advanced backend development using Java, along with solid API design and database management practices.
+Vendor Management Web App is an independent project developed to solve real-world challenges in vendor information management.
+This application started as a robust solution built on the SSM framework and was later migrated to Spring Boot, achieving a notable 20% improvement in scalability and a 5% performance boost through systematic code reviews.
+The project demonstrates my expertise in full-stack development, backend API design, and continuous deployment on Linux-based environments.
+It reflects my commitment to building scalable, secure, and maintainable applications and serves as a key example of my technical capabilities in my portfolio.

 ## Tech Stack